Loading...

 It's best and easiest for everyone if you pay close attention to speed limits in Iceland to avoid getting any tickets.
 In the name of safety, the law, finance, and convenience, sticking to the speed limit is always for the best.

-Bílastæðasjóður, who oversees the parking system in Reykjavík, sends an email to the main office of GO Iceland Car Rental with all the details of the offense.
+Bílastæðasjóður, who oversees the parking system in Reykjavík, sends an email to the main office of GO Iceland Car Rental with all the details of the offence.
 The staff identifies who was renting the car and sends this information to the driver of the car.
-They can also go to the website of Bílastæðasjóður and see pictures of the car.
-The driver then has a chance to pay the fine.
-If that is not done, GO Iceland Car Rental pays the fine and withdraws that sum from the driver’s credit card, plus a 5,000 ISK (40 USD) handling fee as stipulated in the rental contract.
+You can also go to the website of Bílastæðasjóður and see pictures of the car at the time of the offense.
+You will then have the chance to pay the fine.
+If that is not done, GO Iceland Car Rental pays the fine and withdraws the sum from the credit card you provided at the time of rental, plus a 5,000 ISK (approximately $40) handling fee as stipulated in the rental contract.

 Drive safely! #GoIceland